-I research experimental fluid dynamics.
+I am a mathematician and engineer working on fundamental engineering problems.
 My interests span turbulent stratified mixing and fluid-structure interactions.

 I was previously a Courant Instructor at the Applied Mathematics Laboratory, based in the Courant Institute, New York University, where I was also a Fulbright Scholar.
 There I investigated the interaction between a dissolving body and a buoyancy-driven flow and flow-structure interaction at the microscale.

 To efficiently and effectively ventilate buildings, we need to understand the flows inside them.
 Cooling buildings using air conditioning requires a large amount of energy.
 However, this is not the only way to cool buildings - we can also make use of the natural forces of wind and buoyancy to ventilate and cool spaces.
 This is known as natural ventilation.

 I research the ways that wind and buoyancy interact in naturally ventilated buildings.
 I am particularly interested in how buoyancy modifies wind-driven cross-ventilation.
 This research uses laboratory experiments, computational simulations, and field measurements to build simple models and develop rules of thumb that can be used to design and improve ventilation systems.

 When the roads are wet, vehicle wheels can pick up water from the road and spray it out behind the wheel.
 Not only is this a nuisance to cyclists, it can also represent a hazard as the spray can result in mist, reducing visibility in wet conditions, increasing the likelyhood of an accident.

 Understanding how wheels entrain and emit fluid could help us to identify ways of reducing splash and spray from wheels, by designing better shielding and alternative road surfacing.
 I have investigated the spash thrown out by a partially submerged rotating wheel.